 One date night on a 7-night sail and a few hours of drop-off play on the at-sea days and maybe one of the shorter port days would give parents a needed break.
 It would also allow them to take advantage of the spa, the bars, the premium restaurants and the nighttime entertainment, which is a win-win for everyone.

-There’s more robust kids’ programming on the winter-time Caribbean cruises, which attract the largest number of families.
-And the company will probably evolve the High Score programming as it gets customer feedback.
+The winter-time Caribbean cruises, which attract the largest number of families, have the most robust kids’ programming and I expect High Score is far busier on those sailings.
+And the company will no-doubt evolve this new programming as it gets customer feedback.

 Our Alluring Ports of Call and Shore Excursions

-This cruise stopped in Split and Korcula (both in Croatia), Rhodes and Santorini (Greece) and Kusadasi, a resort town in Turkey.
-The final port was Athens, where we spent a few days.
+The cruise embarked from Trieste, an hour from Venice, which we explored for a few days before getting on the ship.
+It stopped in Split and Korcula (both in Croatia), Rhodes and Santorini (Greece) and Kusadasi, a resort town in Turkey.
+We disembarked in Athens, where we also spent a few days.

 One of the best things about the cruise was that in all five ports we disembarked in the main town we would want to explore, not in a nearby secondary port town.
 This made it easy to be independent.

 We booked activities in all five ports.
 But after each one we took a few hours to explore, eat lunch, get gelato, have a seaside drink or shop and made our own way back to the ship.
 For independent travelers like us, it was a good balance of free time and the tours we wanted for the historic sites.